BendDAO/bend-lending-protocol/README.md

 npm run bend:rinkeby:full:migration
 ```

-## Interact with Bend in Mainnet via console
+## Interact with BendDAO Lending Protocol in Mainnet via console

-You can interact with Bend at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
+You can interact with BendDAO Lending Protocol at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
 You can check the deployed addresses at [deployed-contracts](https://docs.benddao.xyz/developers/deployed-contracts).

 Run the Hardhat console pointing to the Mainnet network: